Huzaifaaazhar/Movie-Recommendation-System/README.md

 # Movie Recommendation System
-This project aims to build a system that provides personalized movie recommendations to users based on their preferences and viewing history.
+This project aims to build a system that provides personalized movie recommendation system to users based on their preferences and viewing history.
 The system leverages collaborative filtering and content-based filtering techniques to suggest movies that users are likely to enjoy.

 ## Table of Contents
 - [Introduction](#introduction)